Introducing Puppy Number Two

 Step 1: Start with a Neutral Meeting

-Before bringing your new puppy straight into the home, arrange their first meeting in a neutral location, such as a nearby park.
+Before bringing your new puppy straight into the home, arrange their first meeting in a neutral location, such as the back yard.
 Why?
 This helps reduce territorial behavior in your older dog and creates a more relaxed environment for both.
+If possible, do this without the added excitement of the entire family.

-Go for a Parallel Walk: Keep both dogs on leashes and start walking them at a comfortable distance.
+• Go for a Parallel Walk: Keep both dogs on leashes and start walking them at a comfortable distance.
 Let them sniff the air and get used to each other’s presence without direct contact.
+For health safety, do this in your yard, not in a park or through the neighborhood.

-Watch Their Body Language: Signs of interest like sniffing, relaxed tails, and wagging are positive.
+• Watch Their Body Language: Signs of interest, such as sniffing, a relaxed tail, and wagging, are positive.
 Avoid forcing interaction if either dog appears tense, stiff, or anxious.

 This outside introduction is like a friendly icebreaker.
-By meeting away from home, you set a positive tone for their future relationship.
+By meeting outside the home, you set a positive tone for their future relationship.

 Step 2: Bring Them Inside — Calmly